-Improving a three time ironman’s endurance sounds difficult, but that is exactly what my job is with Dave Simonson.
-He performed four maximum power tests last week and you can see the results below:
+Improving a three-time ironman’s endurance sounds complicated, but that is exactly what my job is with Dave Simonson.
+He performed four maximum power tests last week, and you can see the results below:

 Test results – Week 1 (Dave Simonson)

 |Week 1 (Watt/kg)||9.4W/kg||5.0W/kg||3.2W/kg||2.4W/kg|

 When I look at Dave’s power profile, I can see that his performance at 20min critical power is too low compared to his 5min maximum power (MP).
 When I look at his 5min MP, I would expect him to do 20Watts better in the 20min MP.
 Thus, the primary goal for Dave is to improve his power in long intervals.
 This goal is achieved by learning to control the pacing strategy and increasing his physical performance at these challenges.

 Dave will train 6 to 7 hours per week and work with intervals three times a week.
 There are three kinds of intervals that he will use: Short 3min intervals to build VO2max, repeated 6min bouts of high aerobic intensity, and, finally, lengthy 15min pacing control intervals.